-The Traded Portfolio project uses historical data on securities to determine if any given rule-based plan for active investment management is well-drawn or not, so that existing programs can be improved and new and better ones developed.
+Can historical data on securities be used to determine if any given rule-based plan for active investment management is well-drawn or not, so that existing programs can be improved and new and better ones developed?
+Yes!

 Presently the charts of this page show outcomes of a form of active asset management that is based on an adaptive momentum strategy, here applied to groups of stocks that simulate funds.
-The improvements to the strategy and the evidence that the strategy works are presented in detail in the working paper “Momentum in a Funds Context— Critically-Different Choices”, which is downloadable below.
+The improvements to the strategy and the evidence that the strategy works are presented in detail in the working paper “Fund and Subportfolio Momentum” by Mike O'Connor, which is downloadable below.
 It explains the strategy in plain language and also discloses the details of the algorithm.